IntersectMBO/cardano-haskell-packages/README.md

 Along with requiring linear history, this ensures that package repository that we build is always an extension of the previous one.
 - Builds the package repository from the metadata using `foliage`.
 - Deploys the package repository to the `repo` branch, along with some static web content.
+- Builds a small set of packages using the newly built repository, to flush out any build issues.
+    - We build with all the major GHC versions we expect to be in use.
+    - At the moment we don't build all the packages in the repository, only a fixed set.

 ## Creating a repository like CHaP